Aspirant200715/VoxelCore/README.md

-Somario- Web Dev End Term Project
+🚀 SOMARIO – Web Development End Term Project

 A custom 2D game engine and platformer game built from scratch using vanilla JavaScript, HTML5 Canvas, and CSS3.
 This project demonstrates a modular Entity-Component-System (ECS) architecture, custom physics, and state management without relying on external game libraries.